What is Periodontal Disease?

 Periodontal disease is caused by plaque that hardens into tartar, which cannot be removed without proper dental equipment.
 The earlier stage is called gingivitis, which means that the gums are swollen and bleeding.
 The later stage is periodontitis, when more serious symptoms start affecting your teeth and mouth.

 Millions of Americans suffer from some level of gum disease.
-Luckily, periodontal disease can be treated at either of our practices in Florissant and Chesterfield.
+Luckily, periodontal disease can be treated at our Chesterfield office.

 Symptoms and Effects of Periodontal Disease